A living style guide for misterburton.com.

 Reduced Motion Support

 Users who prefer reduced motion (due to vestibular disorders, motion sensitivity, or personal preference) are automatically accommodated.
 When prefers-reduced-motion: reduce is detected, all CSS animations and transitions are disabled or replaced with instant state changes.
-This includes page transitions, modal animations, hover effects, and narration highlighting.
+That covers page transitions, modal animations, hover effects, and the moving emphasis shown during narration.

 @media (prefers-reduced-motion: reduce) {